robokow/robokow-old-github/_posts/2015-2-11-How-To-Change-Jekyll-Theme.md

 There is not many <a href="http://themes.jekyllbootstrap.com/">themes on bootstrap</a> (yet) but its ease of use is really nice.

 <h2>Make a new installation</h2>
-To use themes that are not included in Bootstrap (well, that's most of them) you need to merge or migrate your existing posts to a new installation (i think)
+To use themes that are not included in Bootstrap (well, that's most of them) you need to merge or migrate your existing posts to a new installation (i think).

+(<small>note: It is at this point that I encounter <a href="http://ruhoh.com/">http://ruhoh.com/</a> which is much more easier to deploy with different themes</small>)